 An Arabic Quran

 The surah leans into much explicit self-testimony because it needs to establish itself as pertaining to Truth.
 It describes itself as a book, meaning that its contents are fixed even though Muhammad wasn’t presenting them in written form.
 It describes its contents as internally consistent and repetitive.
 It paints itself as sufficient, having provided manifold didactic evidences.
 It reprimands those who reject Truth when it has come to them.
-It described itself as an arabic recitation, an Arabic Quran, without any crookedness.
-Now, this application of “Arabic” could be taken to assert a deliberate choice of the Arabic language as the ideal medium for revelation, but there is also a popular line of interpretation which asserts that the very roots ʕ-r-b of the word ʕarab connote clarity and that this is a testimony to the quality of the message.
+It describes itself as an arabic recitation, an Arabic Quran, without any crookedness.
+Now, this application of “Arabic” could be taken to assert a deliberate choice of the Arabic language as the ideal medium for revelation (debatably for the whole world or just for its original audience), but there is also a popular line of interpretation which asserts that the very roots ʕ-r-b of the word ʕarab connote clarity and that this is a testimony to the quality of the communication, not a confirmation of its linguistic ethnicity.
 I will say that in my experience witnessing religious Quran studies, a large part of the proceedings involve geeking out over the Arabic language.
 Fair enough, I like geeking out over the Arabic language too.
 However, whether naming the language of the Quran or asserting the clarity of the Quran, we can interpret from both ideas that “Arabic Quran,” means it’s supposed to be usable.
 The Quran is making claims to be accessible to its adherents –who at the time were exclusively Arabs or Arabized peoples– and not something esoteric and requiring farther arbitration.
 However far that now is from modern reality, that is the Quran’s declared self-image and that is the fundamental point it strives to make in order to lay out other points.
 After all, the Quran only had itself to lean upon, as God wasn’t sending affirming miracles down, was He?

 The actual fundamental point of the Quran is the factuality of the Quran.
 You have to agree that the Quran is unquestionable in order to put your trust in its interpretations of reality.
-It does commit to the concept of The God as an axiom that doesn’t need the Quran’s testimony to arrive at, but it bolsters such an axiom with its own interpretations of the evidence.
+It does commit to the concept of The God as an axiom that doesn’t need the Quran’s testimony to arrive at, but it bolsters such with its own interpretations of the evidence.
 The conclusions that the Quran holds as obvious can only be drawn if you already accept what the Quran tells you about the evidence.
 Thus the fundamental point of the Quran is its own pedigree and truthfulness.
 If you don’t believe in its truthfulness, then suddenly all this talk of “fear” starts reading as manipulative.
-Its extreme dependency on the emotion of fear to drive its arguments is what makes it such a divisive book, and it’s no wonder that both in Muhammad’s time and today people who don’t accept its claims are so suspicious of it.
+Its extreme dependency on the emotion of fear to drive its arguments is what makes it such a divisive book, and it could be for that reason that both in Muhammad’s time and today people who don’t accept its claims are so suspicious of it.

 The Fun of Fundamentalism